tulgakagan/YouTube-bot/README.md

 ## Features

 - **Multiple Transcribers**: Choose from `whisper`, `vosk`, or `assemblyai` in `utils/config.py`.
-- **Automated Scene Splitting**: Scenes under 20 seconds are merged; scenes over 60 seconds are split.
+- **Automated Scene Splitting**: Scenes under 20 seconds are merged; scenes over 60 seconds are split, to adhere to YouTube Shorts format standards.
-- **Brainrot Footage**: The final 9:16 video has the main subclip on top and a random background clip (Temple Run, Subway Surfers, etc.) beneath.
+- **Brainrot Footage**: The final 9:16 video has the main subclip on top and a random video game clip (Temple Run, Subway Surfers, Geometry Dash, etc...) beneath.
+You can customize the videos used as brainrot footage in ùtils/config.py`.
-- **Subtitle Overlays**: Subtitles are positioned near the bottom of the video.
+- **Subtitle Overlays**: Subtitles are positioned near the bottom of the main video, just above the 'brainrot footage'.
 - **YouTube Data API**: Automatically uploads each generated scene to YouTube.

 ---